tudocomp/tudocomp/docs/Documentation.md

 env().end_stat_phase();
 ~~~

-In the case of our example, all the work happens in a single loop though,
+In the case of our run length encoding example, all the work happens in a single loop.
-so there aren't really different phases you could make out.
+This makes it hard to assess different phases.
-Also, we are testing it with short enough inputs that the algorithms
+Moreover, we are testing it with inputs that are so short that the algorithms
-basically finishes instantaneously.
+finishes nearly instantaneously (on a commodity computer).

-So, for the sake of showing how it works, we cheat a bit:
+For didactic purposes, we cheat a little:
-We add a few fake phases, make all phases take up run time by letting the
+We add a few fake phases, make all phases waste runtime by letting the
-program simply sleep for a few seconds, and also add a fake big memory allocation:
+program simply sleep for a few seconds, and add a fake big memory allocation:

 ~~~ { .cpp }
 #include <chrono>